Easy Greek Cheese pie -Tiropita recipe

 A plate with two pieces of cheese pie, some cloth napkins, plates and utensils in the back.

-This tiropita recipe is pretty easy because it uses already made phyllo pastry and good quality cheese.
-There is no need to make dough or any complicated pastry.
+This tiropita recipe is wonderfully easy because it uses store-bought phyllo pastry and good-quality cheese — no need to make dough or tackle any complicated pastry steps.

 A baking pan with cheese pie, a serving stencil and a plate with a piece of pie.